thep1geon/nomi/README.md

 # Nomi

+## The State of Nomi

+Right now, Nomi is in its very early stages of development, and everything is subject to change.
+Any questions can be asked here on GitHub or through email, hauptmaverick@gmail.com.

+## About

 I've been wanting to write a compiler for a very long time now, and this is my first honest attempt at it.
 I've decided to pivot from making a C compiler to just starting with my own language.
-I want to keep C compatablity and interop, but the language will look more high level than C. I'm going for a Zig-eque language but handcrafted.
-That saying there is anything wrong with Zig or that I feel like I can make a better Zig, but I want to append / amend C. There are not a whole lot of plans, but there are a few things I want to implement into my take on the C language:
+I want to keep C compatiblity and interop, but the language will look more high level than C. I'm going for a Zig-esque language but handcrafted.
+Not there is anything wrong with Zig or that I feel like I can make a better Zig, but I want to append / amend C. The plans are evolving, but there are a few things I want to implement into my take on a language with heavy inspiration from C:

 - [ ] **Interfaces**
 - [ ] **Better type system to allow for things like generics without macros**